thomasgoldstein/zabuyaki/res/tiled/README.md

 **Rectangle** - This event activates on collision with any player.
 Custom Properties:
 * go <Point name> <- move player(s) to the map point.
+* gox <X> <- move player(s) by X pixels.
+Use negative number to move players left.
+Yo cannot use both 'go' and 'gox' in the same event.
+* goy <Y> <- move player(s) by Y pixels.
+Use negative number to move players up.
+You can use both 'goy' and 'gox' in the same event to move players diagonally.
 * duration <seconds> <- duration of the movement.
 1 second if missing.
 * face < 1 / -1 > <- Face player(s)'s face to the set direction.
 If missing the facing is set automatically.
-* move <"player"/"players"> <- Whom to move either the collided player or all the alive players.
+* move <"player"/"players"> <- Whom to move either the 1st collided player or all the alive players.
+On missing the property "players" type is used.
-* animation <animation name> <- Set sprite animation before the movement. "walk" is used if the proprty is not present.
+* animation <animation name> <- Set sprite animation before the movement.
+On missing the property "walk" animation is used.
 * z <positive number> <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.
 * nextevent <event name> <- start this event next (it is called as if it was collided with a player).
 Such chained events might be located out of the walkable area.